codeclimate/codeclimate-rubocop/config/contents/style/hash_syntax.md

 * never - forces use of explicit hash literal value
 * either - accepts both shorthand and explicit use of hash literal value
 * consistent - forces use of the 3.1 syntax only if all values can be omitted in the hash
+* either_consistent - accepts both shorthand and explicit use of hash literal value, but they must be consistent

 ### Example: EnforcedStyle: ruby19 (default)
     # bad